Professor Anthony Scott

 I am co-director of the short course on the Epidemiological Evaluation of Vaccines and teach on the Intensive Course on Epidemiology and Medical Statistics, the MSc Epidemiology and the Diploma course in Tropical Medicine & Hygiene.

 My main research interests are in child health and vaccines in East Africa.
 I run the Pneumcoccal Conjugate Vaccine Impact Study, an effectiveness evaluation of vaccine introduction in Kenya, and a series of associated studies of transmission and modelling of pneumococcal disease, evaluation of vaccine safety, and pathogen population structure.
 I work with the Program for Appropriate Technology in Health (PATH) on the clinical development of a killed whole cell pneumococcal vaccine and with the International Vaccine Access Center at Johns Hopkins School of Public Health on a multi-centre study of the aetiology of pneumonia (PERCH - Pneumonia Etiology Research for Child Health) in developing countries.
+I work with colleagues in Ethiopipa (Hararghe Health Research Partnership) to advance the CHAMPS network project which is coordianted by Emory Global Health Institute.
+This is a multi-site project designed to estimate cause of death in children using post-mortem tissue biopsies.
 More broadly, I study the epidemiology of invasive bacterial infections in children and the way that they shape childhood mortality.
 I am interested in how synthesis of epidemiolgocial evidence supports effective vaccine policy in the UK and how systems for synthesising and modelling epidemiological evidence can advance vaccine policy in low-income countries.